Holiday Cottage Newport Pembrokeshire | Bwthyn Trefdraeth

 Welcoming cottage with open plan kitchen / dining and living room.

-Kitchen - Oak units including washing machine, fridge, dishwasher, microwave, plus breakfast bar
+Kitchen - Oak units including washing machine, fridge and freezer, dishwasher, microwave, plus breakfast bar

 Lounge - Oak floor,leather three-piece suite, TV and DVD player, and a picture window overlooking Newport Bay